Barrow Holographic Dark Energy in Brane World Cosmology: BHDE in DGP Brane

 \section{BHDE in DGP Brane}

-The FRW equation is modified for a flat brane embedded in a five dimensional bulk \cite{deffayet2001cosmology, ghaffari2019tsallis}:
+The FRW equation is modified for a flat brane embedded in a five-dimensional bulk \cite{deffayet2001cosmology, ghaffari2019tsallis}:

-where we have assumed that $\rho$ is composed of dark matter, normal matter ($\rho_m$) and dark energy on brane ($\rho_D$) and $r_c = \frac{M_{pl}^2}{2M_5^3}$ is the crossover scale for DGP brane.
+where we have assumed that $\rho$ is composed of dark matter, normal matter ($\rho_m$), and dark energy on brane ($\rho_D$).
+Here, $r_c = \frac{M_{pl}^2}{2M_5^3}$ is the crossover scale for DGP brane which separates $4D$ and $5D$ cosmology in the framework, with {\bf $M_{pl}=\sqrt{\frac{1}{8\pi G}}$ being the Plank mass}.
 One can still make use of the conservation equations though \cite{ghaffari2019tsallis}.
-For our model we are considering pressure less matter, which also includes dark matter, and dark energy.
+Also, $\epsilon = \pm 1$ specifies the two different branches of DGP brane.
+For $\epsilon = +1$, one gets a self-accelerating model.
+The model with $\epsilon = -1$ requires dark energy, at least in form of a cosmological constant \cite{Sheykhi:2015nba} to explain the late time acceleration.
+We explore the later case throughout the present work as the former is plagued with many theoretical and observational issues.
+For our model we are considering pressureless matter, which also includes dark matter.
+We are also considering a dark energy component.
 Since we are interested in late time universe, such a composition is justified.
-In the present work we do not consider any interaction between the dark sector.
+In the present work we do not consider any interaction between the dark sectors.
 Hence,

 and

 where $\omega_D$ is dark energy equation of state (EoS here after) parameter, $H$ is the Hubble parameter, and $\rho_{m0}$ is the matter density in the present epoch.
 It is convenient to define dimensionless density parameters: